BitByBit-05/Text_Cipher/README.md

-# Text_Cipher
+# Text Cipher - CS1073 Assignment #10

+Welcome to the **Text Cipher** project!
+This JavaFX application is designed to transform any text into a secret encrypted message using a set of fun and unique rules.
+Whether you're a fan of cryptography or just love playing with text, this project will pique your interest.

+## Why This Project is Cool
+- **Creative Encryption**: The encryption rules are designed to be both logical and quirky, making the output unpredictable and fun to explore.
-This JavaFX application encrypts user-input text based on specific rules.
-The program provides a graphical user interface (GUI) for users to enter a message and see the encrypted result.
+- **Interactive GUI**: The program provides a clean and intuitive interface for users to input text and see the encrypted result instantly.
+- **Learning Opportunity**: This project is a great way to practice JavaFX, string manipulation, and event-driven programming.

-## Features
+## How It Works
-- **Input Field**: Users can type a message into a labeled text field.
+1. **Input Your Message**: Type any text into the provided text field.
-- **Encrypt Button**: Pressing this button encrypts the message using the following rules:
+2. **Encrypt**: Click the **Encrypt** button to transform your message using the following rules:
-  1. Uppercase letters **A-M** are converted to lowercase.
+   - Uppercase letters **A-M** become lowercase.
-  2. Uppercase letters **N-Z** are replaced with `$` followed by a number (0-12).
+   - Uppercase letters **N-Z** turn into `$` followed by a number (e.g., `N` becomes `$0`).
-  3. Lowercase letters **a-m** are replaced with `*`, `^`, or `#` based on divisibility rules.
+   - Lowercase letters **a-m** are replaced with `*`, `^`, or `#` based on divisibility rules.
-  4. Lowercase letters **n-z** are shifted forward in the alphabet by the length of the input string.
+   - Lowercase letters **n-z** are shifted forward in the alphabet by the length of the input string.
-  5. Non-alphabetic characters remain unchanged.
+   - Non-alphabetic characters remain unchanged.

-## How to Use
+## Example
-1. Run the `TextCipher.java` file.
-2. Enter your message in the text field.
-3. Click the **Encrypt** button to see the encrypted message.
+Input: `Hello World!`
+Output: `^#**L $6**L#`

 ## Screenshots
-Below are sample outputs of the program:
+Here’s what the program looks like in action:

 ### Initial Launch
 ![Initial Launch](https://github.com/your-username/BlackJack_Game/raw/main/textcipher_initial.png)